INDUSTRIAL & OFFLINE

 The success of this design led to it being repeated, for in addition to the Harlem Transfer; the Central Railroad of New Jersey "Bronx Terminal" and the Lehigh Valley "Bronx Terminal" facilities had circular freighthouses and concentric circular trackage as well.

-The original semi-circular freighthouse was a two story structure, 35 feet wide, with an aggregate length of 188 feet and offered 8000 square foot storage capacity on each floor.
+The original semi-circular freighthouse was a tall (high ceiling) one story structure, 35 feet wide, with an aggregate length of 188 feet and offered 8000 square foot storage capacity on each floor.
+The office on the end however was two story.

 According to the legend on the Bromley map index, pink structures denote brick construction, yellow structures are wood frame construction, stone / concrete construction in light brown, and iron or metal sheathed wood construction is yellow with blue outline, and yellow with pink outline is wood structure with brick sheathing..